 Running this sample

-- Before you can run this sample, you must have the following perquisites:
+Before you can run this sample, you must have the following prerequisites:

 Deploy this sample to Azure

 To make the sample work in the cloud, you must replace the connection string with the values of an active Azure Storage Account.
 If you don't have an account, refer to the Create a Storage Account article.